hironaokato/atom_rc/README.md

 ------------------------------------------------------------------

-This atom printer is RC version.
+This atom 3D Printer is RC version.
 More file format will be coming soon.